 Being a long-time blogger, I have been fortunate enough to try many WordPress shared and managed hosting companies over the past few years.
 Here, I have listed down the best hosting sites for WordPress based on user voting and those recommended by official WordPress ninjas.

-Best WordPress Hosting Sites – Trusted & Verified
+Best WordPress Web Hosting Sites – Trusted & Verified

 When I shop for a hosting company for my WordPress blog, I check for their specialization in hosting WordPress sites.
 I will be listing down those web hosting companies which have a very good reputation for hosting self-hosted WordPress blogs.